The Badlees, Halestorm, and more to be inducted into Central Pennsylvania Music Hall of Fame in 2021

 Poison, Dan Hartman, The Magnificent Men, The Sharks, Bobby Troup, and Robert White were inducted as part of the Central Pennsylvania Music Hall of Fame’s inaugural class last year.

 Over the years, Central Pennsylvania has produced some incredible and accomplished musicians who have influenced generations of music lovers.
 In 2019, the Central Pennsylvania Music Hall of Fame was founded as a nonprofit organization to recognize, support, and grow the area’s longstanding and diverse music heritage.
 The organization is proud to once again have a star-studded and diverse class inducted this year.

 In the 1990s, The Badlees served as the heartbeat of roots rock for Central and Northeastern Pennsylvania.
-The Selinsgrove band’s success with their 1995 album “River Songs” catapulted them to national success with the hits “Fear of Falling” and “Angeline Is Coming Home.”
+The Selinsgrove band’s success with their 1995 album “River Songs” catapulted them to national fame with the hits “Fear of Falling” and “Angeline Is Coming Home.”
 To the local music scene, this elevated status has never dwindled as the band and its individual members have continued to inspire, mentor, advise, produce, and perform with artists throughout Pennsylvania.